-On 31 December 2023, there are no Shareholders' Agreements concerning shareholdings in Semapa known to the company which could lead to restrictions on the transfer of securities or voting rights.
+On 31 December 2024, the company is not aware of any shareholders' agreements relating to shareholdings in Semapa that could lead to restrictions on the transfer of securities or voting rights.

 II.
 HOLDINGS OF SHARES AND BONDS

 7. Identification of persons and organizations who, directly or indirectly, own qualifying holdings (Article 245-A.1 c and d6 and Article 16), detailing the percentage of the share capital and votes imputable and the respective grounds.